 If you have been diagnosed with dysautonomia, consider having mycotoxin testing as an individual (companies such as Great Plains) as well as hiring specialists to test the living environment through air sampling.
 It is suspected that over 50% of all homes are exposed to mold and mycotoxins can contribute to various unexplained neurological symptoms in patients across the United States.
 Some patients with genetic variations of (HLA-DR) gene which is present in over 25% of the population, contributes to a build up on mycotoxins in the system at a more rapid rate because it impairs the ability to natural detox from exposure.

 One effective way to treat mold toxicity/mycotoxin illness is through the use of Hyperbaric Oxygen Therapy.
 HBOT, which uses supplemental oxygen under pressure, is a non- invasive method for driving natural detoxification pathways as well as supporting overall immune function and tissue repair simultaneously.
 The high levels of oxygen have been shown to stop the growth of active mycotoxins while activating the immune system to help fight future exposures.

-If you are struggling with mold toxicity issues, please contact us to schedule a complimentary consultation and discuss your treatment options.
+If you are struggling with mold toxicity issues, please contact us to schedule a consultation and discuss your treatment options.